ubidots/ubidots-sodaq-gprsbee/README.md

-# Ubidots SODAQ Autonomo with GPRSbee
+# [DEPRECATED] Ubidots SODAQ Autonomo with GPRSbee

+**WARNING**: This library is deprecated of the Ubidots libraries.
+To handle your SODAQ Autonomo with GPRSbee with Ubidots, reference to the [Ubidots REST API Reference](https://ubidots.com/docs/api/) to build the HTTP Requests.

 This library is to connect easily an mDot with SODAQ Autonomo